jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) must inform the elector that they are currently registered in a Māori electoral district or a General electoral district (whichever applies); and
   (b) must inform the elector that they are entitled to—
-    (i) exercise the Māori option under section 76 at any time other than as provided in sections 78A to 78C; and (ii) change the type of district in which they are registered; and (c) must include a form or information about an approved electronic medium to use to exercise the Māori option; and (d) may give information about the differences between the 2 types of electoral districts that the Electoral Commission considers would be useful.
+    (i) exercise the Māori option under section 76 at any time other than as provided in sections 78A to 78C; and (ii) change the type of electoral district in which they are registered; and (c) must include a form or information about an approved electronic medium to use to exercise the Māori option; and (d) may give information about the differences between the 2 types of electoral districts that the Electoral Commission considers would be useful.

 ### 89E No inquiry required if application for registration as elector received
-If the Electoral Commission receives, during an inquiry under section 89D(1), or within 28 days before the commencement of an inquiry under that section, a duly completed application for registration as an elector,—
+If the Electoral Commission receives, during an inquiry under section 89D, or within 28 days before the commencement of an inquiry under that section, a duly completed application for registration as an elector,—
   (a) that application is deemed to be a completed form for the purposes of section 89D; and (b) the Electoral Commission must notify that elector that he or she will not receive an inquiry under section 89D.